diegotony/diegotony/README.md

 ##### NOW

 - Learning Ansible and K8s
-- Created some custom modules in terraform
+- Creating some custom modules in terraform

 ##### BIO